 The 2019 Home Visiting Yearbook uses 2018 data to present the most up-to-date look at home visiting on the national and state levels.
 It provides critical information on who provides home visiting, where programs operate, the families and children receiving services, and those who could benefit but aren't being reached.

-The Yearbook features data from evidence-based home visiting models and awardees of the Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV).
-For the first time, it highlights data from nine emerging models.
+The 2019 Home Visiting Yearbook marks NHVRC’s transition to a web-based publication.
+It includes data collected from evidence-based and emerging home visiting models and from awardees of the Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV).

 - 1 national profile

 - 1 tribal profile

 - 55 MIECHV state data tables

 Readers can navigate the site for data and download several short publications, including an executive summary.

 - Evidence-based home visiting was implemented in all 50 states, the District of Columbia, 5 territories, 25 tribal communities, and 51 percent of U.S. counties in 2018.

 - In 2018, more than 286,000 families received evidence-based home visiting services over the course of more than 3.2 million home visits.

 - An additional 30,850 families received home visiting services through 9 emerging models that provided more than 455,000 home visits in 2018.